Everest Base Camp Trek - 14 Days

 When your body finds it difficult to adapt to lower oxygen levels at high altitudes, you get altitude sickness (AMS).

-Knowing how to prevent AMS is crucial for a safe and enjoyable journey because the Everest Base Camp Trek reaches 5,364 metres and includes several nights above 4,000 metres.
+Knowing how to prevent AMS is crucial for a safe and enjoyable journey because the Everest Base Camp Trek reaches 5,555m and includes several nights above 4,000 metres.

 Symptoms of Altitude Sickness